DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ## Replacing a faulty device

-The [Computacenter support portal](https://computacenterprod.service-now.com/dfe) allows local authorities and academy trusts to request replacement devices and monitor the progress of their orders.
+The [Computacenter support portal](https://computacenterprod.service-now.com/dfe) allows local authorities,  academy trusts and schools to request replacements and monitor the progress of their orders.

-If you work within social care or a school, please report faulty devices to your local authority or academy trust so they can manage the process of requesting a replacement.
+If you work within social care or a school that does not own the device, please report faults to your local authority or academy trust so they can manage the process of requesting a replacement.

 ### If a device is not working when you receive it